daaang/chexdump/README.md

 To do
 -----

+1. Improve error handling; segfaulting just because a user gave a nonnumeric argument to `-n` or `-s` is unacceptable.

-1. I guess I could make it possible for you to configure your own colors if you don't like my totally awesome choices for some reason.
+2. I guess I could make it possible for you to configure your own colors if you don't like my totally awesome choices for some reason.

-2. If I can come up with a reason for `~/.config/chexdump` to exist, I guess I'll make that happen.
+3. If I can come up with a reason for `~/.config/chexdump` to exist, I guess I'll make that happen.
+Maybe that's how that configuration could work.

 [pdfa]:     doc/pdfa.png
 [install]:  INSTALL.md